engeir/hack-md-notes/volcano-papers.md

 - Relation between aerosol optical depth and radiative forcing (in
   $\text{W}\text{m}^{-2}$) show a linear trend (fig. 4)
-- Their zero layer model overestimate the sudden cooling in the AOGCMs from short-lived large negative forcing from volcanic eruptions.
-Assumed to be due to the zero layer model neglecting upper-layer heat capacity. **Thus, difference in CO2 vs. volcano forcing is not the sign, but the timescale**.
+- Their zero layer model overestimates the sudden cooling in the AOGCMs from short-lived large negative forcing from volcanic eruptions.
+Assumed to be due to the zero-layer model neglecting upper-layer heat capacity. **Thus, the difference in CO2 vs. volcano forcing is not the sign, but the timescale**.
-- Would be useful for investigation of volcanic forcing and feedback in CMIP6 if ensemble experiments had only historical aerosol forcing, to diagnose the climate response.
+- Would be useful for the investigation of volcanic forcing and feedback in CMIP6 if ensemble experiments had only historical aerosol forcing, to diagnose the climate response.
 Further, with AGCMs with prescribed sea surface conditions, to diagnose the radiative forcing.